 - Conducting in-person training and certifications of the other study office staff

 - Staff must also complete the requirements of an 8-hour research with human subjects training.

 - Hazards: Potential exposure to blood-borne pathogens.

-- Available to work, on average, 40 hours per week.
-Study office hours will vary by month, but primarily shifts will be 6:30 AM to 2:30 PM Tuesday through Saturday, and 2:30 PM through 8:30 PM up to once or twice per month.
+- The office will be open from September 2021 through March 2022.
+The primary shifts will vary by month, but primary shifts will be 6:30 am to 2:30 pm Tuesday through Saturday, and 2:30 pm through 8:30 pm up to one or twice per month.

 - Able to support research activities from April 2022 through September 2022 via telecommuting status.